Evaluate your expenses and the cost of retirement

 Identify your retirement costs

 Some types of retirement costs are obvious; others less so.
-Consider these categories as you start to identify some potential expenses in retirement:
+Consider these categories as you start to identify some potential retirement expenses:

 - Food and clothing